 You need to have courage in order to welcome change.
 The world is evolving, but so are guests and the style of eating out.
 Instead of just floating along, I want to embrace that change.

-And then came Explore in Muiden, a marvellous venue, which is also located in a former gunpowder factory.
+And then came Explore in Muiden, a marvelous venue, which is also located in a former gunpowder factory.

 We were approached for a location in Antwerp, where we had hosted a pop-up restaurant.
 That suited us perfectly well, but we weren’t quite keen on setting up business in Belgium.
 Sergio Herman and Nick Bril (Dutch starred chefs) are now at that location with The Jane**.